Joy-less/SQLiteSharp/README.md

 **Host**: That's the key to success, huh?
 Last question - if you could give one piece of advice to our viewers, what would it be?

 **SQLette**: Oh, easy!
-Don’t forget to backup your data.
-Life's unpredictable, and you never know when you’ll face a rollback!
+Don't forget to backup your data.
+Life's unpredictable, and you never know when you'll face a rollback!

 **Host**: That's some solid advice!
 Thanks for joining us, SQLette!
 We'll be sure to keep our tables in order!